PROFILE

 China’s services sectors underdeveloped.
 China

-is now one of the leading recipients of FDI in
+is now one of the leading FDI recipients in the

 measures and to open up specified sectors that